“Kein Satz kan etwas über sichselbst aussagen, weil das Satzzeichen nicht in sichselbst enthalten sein kann (Ludwig Wittgenstein, Tractatus 3.332)

 Possible in principle, absolutely no secret ingredients, but we’re not going to see it.
 We’re not going to see it for various reasons.

 One is, if you want a conscious agent, we’ve got plenty of them around and they’re quite wonderful, whereas the ones that we would make would be not so wonderful.”
 (For the whole conversation (recorded 04-10-2019): https://www.edge.org/conversation/david_chalmers-daniel_c_dennett-is-superintelligence-impossible)

 Can machines think?
 Dennett would answer this question with a clear yes, too.
 After all: people are machines, aren’t we?
 But he doesn’t consider this question as really important.
 I think Dennett confuses our technical reconstruction of natural intelligent behavior (for example social robots understanding natural language) with the real thing (people having a conversation).

-The real challenge of artificial intelligence is not in this type of “philosophical” questions.
+The real challenge of artificial intelligence is maybe not in this type of “philosophical” questions.

 According to Dennett the real challenge of AI is not a conceptual but a practical one.

 “The issue of whether or not Watson can be properly said to think (or be conscious) is beside the point.
 If Watson turns out to be better than human experts at generating diagnoses from available data it will be morally obligatory to avail ourselves of its results.
 A doctor who defies it will be asking for a malpractice suit.”

 The human expert will have to motivate what he did with the knowledge stored in the computer.
 The final responsibility for the treatment chosen must always remain with the human expert.
 The computer may have statistical knowledge based on big data, the human expert has to relate this to the case at hand.